 How does high blood sugar prevent weight loss?

 Weight loss happens when we expend more energy than we consume (calories).
 But it also happens when we have balanced blood sugar and no excess insulin.
 Excess insulin is created as a result of too much sugar in our bodies, and this insulin surge tells our bodies that plenty of energy is available, and that it should stop burning fat and start storing it.
-By controlling your blood sugar levels and keeping them in the healthy range (between 80 mg/ml and 120 mg/ml), you will process carbohydrates and proteins for energy rather than having them stored as fat.
+By controlling your levels and keeping them in the healthy range (between 80 mg/ml and 120 mg/ml), you will process carbohydrates and proteins for energy rather than having them stored as fat.

 How to test your blood sugar levels

-You should consult a medical professional if you suspect your blood sugar levels may be out of balance.
+You should consult a medical professional if you suspect your levels may be out of balance.
 They can recommend either a professional or at-home test for you to measure your blood sugar level.

-Foods that help stabilize blood sugar levels
+Foods that help stabilize your glucose levels